electricbookworks/electric-book-workflow/README.md

 Keep in mind, regarding our stylesheets:

-*	Our `print.css` is designed specifically for Prince.
+*	Our CSS files for print (e.g. `print.css` and `office-a4.css` are designed specifically for use with [Prince](http://princexml.com).
-*	We use `normalise.css` to get consistency across browsers.
+*	We use `normalize.css` to get consistency across browsers.
 (You could consider [alternatives](http://www.cssreset.com/).)
 *	Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
-Our `print.css` will hide them from Prince.
+Our stylesheets will hide them from Prince (with `display: none;`).
 *	Glance through our stylesheets to see what's useful, especially in `print.css`.
-E.g. the `.keep-together`, `.keep-with-next` and `page-break-before` classes, which you can add to almost any element in kramdown, for instance with `{:.keep-together}`.
+E.g. the `.keep-together`, `.keep-with-next` and `page-break-before` classes, which you can add to almost any element in kramdown.
+For instance, include `{:.keep-together}` in the line immediately after a paragraph to stop it breaking.

-### Trial-and-error tips
+## Trial-and-error tips

 We've learned some stuff the hard way: